Zarah Sultana: 2019–2024, Parliament under Labour

 In October 2022 Sultana was re-selected as the Labour Party MP for her constituency, after receiving 90% of the vote from six local branches of the party and support from all participating affiliate organisations.
 At the end of the month, she travelled to Brazil with the support of the Progressive International to observe the second round of the country's presidential elections.
 In November 2022 she addressed the picket line during the University and College Union (UCU) strikes on the University of Warwick campus.
 In December 2022, when over 2,000 firefighters and control staff attended a rally in Westminster to protest low pay, Sultana addressed the crowd alongside Jeremy Corbyn and Matt Wrack.
 In 2023 she opposed the Strike (Minimum Service Levels) Bill and was chair of the Fire Brigades Union parliamentary group.

+During the Israeli invasion of the Gaza Strip, she developed a significant media presence commenting on the situation in Gaza and criticising UK arms exports to Israel.
+During this time, she has become the MP receiving the most death threats and online abuse.

 2024–present, Independent and Your Party

 At the 2024 general election she was returned and increased her majority from 401 to over 10,000, receiving 20,361 votes.
-During the Israeli invasion of the Gaza Strip, she developed a significant media presence commenting on the situation in Gaza and criticising UK arms exports to Israel.
-During this time, she has become the MP receiving the most death threats and online abuse.

-On 23 July 2024 Sultana, along with six other Labour MPs, had the whip withdrawn for voting against the government and in favour of a Scottish National Party amendment to end the two-child benefit cap.
+On 23 July 2024 Sultana, along with six other Labour MPs, had the Labour party whip withdrawn for voting against the government and in favour of a Scottish National Party amendment to end the two-child benefit cap.
 She said that "I have to stand up for what I believe are the true values of the Labour Party and in doing so I've made difficult decisions in terms of defying the whip."
 Although the suspensions were initially said to be for six months, Sultana (along with John McDonnell and Apsana Begum) had still not had the whip restored by the time of her resignation from the party in July 2025.
 In September 2024 Sultana voted against the Labour government and in favour of a motion to block the proposed cut in Winter Fuel Payment.
 In December 2024, Sultana declared her support for the WASPI women campaign.

-In June 2025 Sultana voted against a Bill to introduce assisted dying into England and Wales and that was aimed at providing medical help to those wanting to end their own lives as a result of terminal illness.
+In June 2025, Sultana voted against the Assisted Dying Bill, which would have allowed some terminally ill adults to get medical help in ending their lives.
 On 2 July 2025 she spoke in Parliament against the proscription of Palestine Action as a terrorist group.
 The UK parliament redacted her statement that "We are all Palestine Action" from Hansard.
 The statement appears in the video of the debate.